 YECs = Young Earth Creationists

 YECs believe that because in Genesis 1 God created everything in six day of twenty-four hours, that time limit is the only way to read the text.
 (They fail to realize that Gen. 1 was actually written in a sixth-and seventh-day framework to teach a Sabbath lesson for ancient Hebrews, for the text goes on to say that God rested from his labors on the seventh day; cf. Gen. 2:1-3 and Ex.
 20:8-11.
 So ultraliteralism and modern science are out of place).
+Imagine demanding of Shakespeare that he write about a twenty-first century car.
+Unfair.

 See my post Reading Genesis 1 as originally intended.